ANALYSIS-Detached from reality? Why U.S. stocks just hit a new high

 Fair sharehttps://tmsnrt.rs/2XRNWFP

-(Reporting by David Randall and Saqib Iqbal Ahmed in New York Writing by David Randall and Ira Iosebashvili Editing by Megan Davies and Matthew Lewis)
+(Reporting by David Randall and Saqib Iqbal Ahmed in New York; Writing by David Randall and Ira Iosebashvili; Editing by Megan Davies, Matthew Lewis and Dan Grebler)

 ((David.Randall@thomsonreuters.com +1 646-223-6607 Reuters Messaging: david.randall.thomsonreuters.com@reuters.net))